reshamas/fastai_deeplearn_part1/courses/v4-dl1/lesson_07.md

 - to improve the random forests, use **bagging**
 - randomly select subsets of data and train it
 - then average the different versions of the models
+- advantage to this is that these models have errors which are not correlated to each other

 Here is the procedure that Breiman is proposing:
 1. Randomly choose a subset of the rows of your data (i.e., "bootstrap replicates of your learning set")
 2. Train a model using this subset
 3. Save that model, and then return to step one a few times
 4. This will give you a number of trained models.
 To make a prediction, predict using all of the models, and then take the average of each of those model's predictions.

+## BAGGING
+it means that we can improve the accuracy of nearly any kind of machine learning algorithm by training it multiple times, each time on a different random subset of data, and average its predictions.

+## Leo Breiman: Random Forest
+In 2001 Leo Breiman went on to demonstrate that this approach to building models, when applied to decision tree building algorithms, was particularly powerful.
+He went even further than just randomly choosing rows for each model's training, but also randomly selected from a subset of columns when choosing each split in each decision tree.
+He called this method the random forest